 - BubbleBum Booster Seat

 - Connecta baby carrier – some type of carrier or sling is essential.
 It really helps in airports or train stations when your hands are full carrying luggage or in places where you can’t use a stroller/pushchair.
 Used this all the time.

 - Mosquito Net that fits over the stroller.
 I bought this one at in the main department store in Kad Suan Kaew Shopping Centre in Chiang Mai.
 I did not see these for sale anywhere in SE Asia but Thailand and you must have one.
 You know those magical evenings where your kid falls asleep in the stroller and you get to sit outside at a restaurant and maybe even enjoy a margarita?
 Yeah, your kid is going to get eaten alive by mosquitoes and when you see all the mosquito bites on his face the next day, you will feel like the worst parent in the world.

 - Bungee cords – We bought 3 bungee cords to keep Little Nomad out of cabinets and to stop him from constantly slamming the refrigerator door.
 This is my #1 tip for travelling with a toddler.

 - Small square of melamine foam – removes crayon marks from the walls of your hotel room.
 Parents of toddlers will understand the need for this.

 But wait, I hear you saying, what about travel cots and booster seats and all the other travel stuff for babies?
 We never needed any of it.
 There have been times that some of these items could have been useful but we have always found a way to do without them.
-Can’t think of anything that we did not have and needed.
+I can’t think of anything that we did not have and really needed.
 There were times that a booster seat could have been useful in restaurants but I am not sure if it would have been worth the weight/space.

 Disclosure: There are Amazon affiliate links on this page.
 That means if you purchase something from my link, I get a small commission at no additional cost to you.
 I never recommend anything that I do not personally own and use.